WFSX-FM

 WFSX-FM (92.5 MHz, "92.5 Right All Along") is a commercial radio station licensed to Estero, Florida, and serving the Fort Myers-Naples area of Southwest Florida.
 It is owned by Sun Broadcasting and it airs a talk radio format.
 The radio studios and offices are on Bonita Beach Road in Bonita Springs.

 WFSX-FM has an effective radiated power (ERP) of 20,500 watts.
 The transmitter is off Old 41 Road in Bonita Springs.
 WFSX-FM broadcasts using HD Radio technology.
-The HD2 digital subchannel carries Fox Sports Radio programming and feeds FM translator W290DB at 105.9 MHz.
+The HD2 digital subchannel carries Fox Sports Radio programming and feeds FM translators W290DB at 105.9 MHz and W277AP at 103.3 MHz.

 Programming

-On weekdays, WFSX-FM broadcasts two local talk shows, in mornings "Daybreak with Drew Steele" and in afternoon drive time, "The Drive with Trey Radel."
-The rest of the schedule is nationally syndicated talk shows from Glenn Beck, Sean Hannity, "The Clay Travis and Buck Sexton Show," Mark Levin, Dan Bongino and "Coast to Coast AM with George Noory."
+On weekdays, WFSX-FM broadcasts two local talk shows, in morning drive time Daybreak with Jason Jones and in late afternoons, The Drive with Trey Radel.
+The rest of the schedule is nationally syndicated talk shows: The Glenn Beck Radio Program, The Sean Hannity Show, The Clay Travis and Buck Sexton Show, The Mark Levin Show, The Michael Berry Show and Coast to Coast AM with George Noory.

 Weekends feature specialty shows on money, health, boating, law and technology, as well as repeats of weekday shows.
-Syndicated weekend hosts include Kim Komando, Chris Plante, Bill Cunningham, "Bill Handel on the Law" and "The Weekend with Michael Brown."
+Syndicated weekend programs include The Kim Komando Show, Sunday Night with Bill Cunningham, Bill Handel on the Law and The Weekend with Michael Brown.
 Most hours begin with an update from Fox News Radio.